h34tnet/ga-helloworld/README.md

 1. Write a brainfuck ([wikipedia](https://en.wikipedia.org/wiki/Brainfuck)
   or [esolang](https://esolangs.org/wiki/Brainfuck)) interpreter (see VM.java).

-2. Use a hillclimber or a genetic algorithm to create a brainfuck that prints "Hello, World!".
+2. Use a hillclimber or a genetic algorithm to create a brainfuck program that prints "Hello, World!".

+3. Use the interpreter from (1) to execute the program from (2).

 Done.